dfoderick/moneybutton-broadcast/README.md

 > Use small amounts!
 Payout is to author unless you modify the html!

 When quantity reaches 0 all client browsers will show sold out.
-In Produce Admin page increase the quantity and price, click submit to update all the active money buttons.
+In Product Admin page increase the quantity and price, click submit to update all the active money buttons.